codepath/android_guides/Fragment-Navigation-Drawer.md

 In order for the hamburger icon to rotate upwards to indicate the drawer is being opened and closed, we need to use the [ActionBarToggle](https://developer.android.com/reference/android/support/v7/app/ActionBarDrawerToggle.html) class.

-We need to tie the DrawewrLayout and toolbar together:
+We need to tie the DrawerLayout and Toolbar together:

 ```java
   protected void onCreate(Bundle savedInstanceState) {